scriptz0340/basicprojects/solo_projects_from_scratch/todo_list/README.md

 ## Overview
-- Useful tool creating and managing a todo list.
+- Useful tool for creating and managing a todo list.

 ## Usage
 - Remember to make sure that you have a file in your current working directory that matches the one that the program is trying to access (cd /path/to/file)